automata-network/docs/docs/nftfair/introduction.md

 - BSC

-We are working hard to expand the list of supported networks and if your intended launch network is not included in our supported list, please reach out to us at [nftfair@ata.network](mailto:nftfair@ata.network).
+We are working hard to expand the list of supported networks.
+If your intended launch network is not included in our supported list, please submit a proposal [here](https://docs.google.com/forms/d/e/1FAIpQLScU36yLYWuiL3gXVvy7NwvnY-t4JD0u6XUvhTeaogCzQDzQpw/viewform) or reach out to us at [nftfair@ata.network](mailto:nftfair@ata.network).

 ## Fairdrop Templates:
 This platform currently supports two templates, i.e. (1) FIFO (First-In-First-Out) and (2) Mystery Boxes Fairdrops.